j2020v/eng-42-recipe-book/README.md

     - As a user I can read one recipe
     - As a user I can destroy one recipe
     - As a user I can should be able to export one recipe to txt file
-    - As a user I should be able to get more info on the location (postocde) where the recipe was created EXTRA TIME - go get some information about ingredients
+    - As a user I should be able to get more info on the location (postcode) where the recipe was created EXTRA TIME - go get some information about ingredients
 ## Must have